simon9721/s2ibispy/README.md

 ![S2IBISpy](resources//icons/s2ibispy.png)

+For detailed changes, see the project changelog: [CHANGELOG.md](CHANGELOG.md).

 `s2ibis3` was developed by North Carolina State University and has been a widely used reference tool for generating IBIS models from SPICE netlists.
 Written in Java, it has not received updates in many years.